scverse/cookiecutter-scverse-presentation/README.md

 ### scverse ecosystem requirements

-* Name, description, ...
+* Metadata: name, description, OSI-approved license, ...
-* OSI-approved license
-* Versioned releases that can be installed from a standard registry (PyPI, Conda, ...)
+* Versioned releases installable from PyPI &/or Conda
-* Automated tests (executed via continuous integration)
+* Tests automated via continuous integration (CI)
-* API and use-case documentation
+* Docs for API and use-cases
-* Uses scverse datastructures where appropriate
+* Scverse datastructures used where appropriate

 ---

-### How to get into the scverse ecosystem
+### how to get into the scverse ecosystem

-* Instructions to add your package are on the [scverse ecosystem repository][]
+Instructions to add your package are on the [scverse ecosystem repository][]

-* Either submit existing package
+- Submit existing package, or
-* Easier alternative: [scverse cookiecutter template][]
+- Easiest way: [scverse cookiecutter template][]

 [scverse ecosystem repository]: https://github.com/scverse/ecosystem-packages
 [scverse cookiecutter template]: https://github.com/scverse/cookiecutter-scverse